economic-research/open-ado/README.md

 Simply run
 `do ados_to_install.do`

-## Use user written functionality
+## How to use our repository and codes

-Clone this repository into your `ado/` folder and remember to `pull` changes frequently.
+Some of our codes can be installed directly from STATA's SSC.
+To install the part of our codes that deal with `project` functionality simply run `ssc install pmanage`.

+If you want to have the most up to date version of our codes, clone this repository into your `ado/` folder and remember to `pull` changes frequently.
 You can find the location of your `ado/personal` folder by typing `sysdir`.
 You can make your workflow easier and more efficient by copy-pasting `profile.do` in the directory where STATA is installed and modifying the parameters in that dofile so that every time STATA starts it `discard` old version of the `ado` files from memory and points to your appropriate `personal` ado file directory.

 ## Read our Wiki
 Seriously, we spent a lot of time coming with all those handy tricks